FunctionalJerk/HC-SR04_MIDICC/README.md

 # Digistump

+As mentioned above, this project should ultimately run on a Digistump / Attiny85.
+Any help making this work will be highly appreciated.
+So far I couldn't get the Digistump to communicate via USB, while the distance sensor is connected.

+Anyway, here's what I have learned through troubleshooting so far:

+While uploading, I encountered two errors:

+- SoftwareSerial.h :
+`project-inspection-error-register-r24-r26-r28-or-r30-required`
 You need to fix the SoftwareSerial.cpp file of your library as described [here](https://community.platformio.org/t/project-inspection-error-register-r24-r26-r28-or-r30-required/18648/3).
-I don't understand what's happening here, but it does the trick.

-If you encounter an error like `usb_open(): Permission denied.
-For Linux, copy file, copy file https://github.com/micronucleus/micronucleus/blob/master/commandline/49-micronucleus.rules to /etc/udev/rules.d.`
+- micronucleus `usb_open(): Permission denied. [...]`,
+you'll have to execute following commands in a terminal:

 ```bash
 git clone git@github.com:micronucleus/micronucleus.git